isso-comments/isso/docs/docs/contributing/documentation.rst

 .. attention::

-   This section of the Isso documentation is incomplete.
+   This section of the Isso documentation could be improved.
 Please help by expanding it.

    Click the ``Edit on GitHub`` button in the top right corner and read the GitHub Issue named